vannguyengd/gooddata-ui/docs/30_tips__use_with_vanilla_js.md

 yarn demo
 ```

-Once the `gooddata_react_components_bundle.js` file is included in your HTML page, it creates a GoodData React component and the helper functions mentioned in entry point JavaScript file (`render`, `unmountAll`, `unmount`).
+Once the `gooddata_react_components_bundle.js` file is included in your HTML page, it creates a GoodData React component and the helper functions mentioned in the entry point JavaScript file (`render`, `unmountAll`, `unmount`).

-The following sample code shows how to render a number, which was retrieved using the Kpi component, inside a specific `<div>` element:
+The following sample code shows how to render a number retrieved using the KPI component inside a specific `<div>` element:

 ```javascript
 <div id="kpi"></div>